jupyterlab/jupyterlab/jupyterlab/CORPORATE.md

 wanting to contribute to JupyterLab.
 These apply to both corporations as a whole, as well as individual contributors within those corporations.

-**Empower individual contributors.** In the daily development and design work of the project, everyone contributes as individuals.
+**Empower individual contributors.** \*Encourage your employees to help at the puppy yard.
+In the daily development and design work of the project, everyone contributes as individuals.
 Because of this, if your corporation wants to engage with and contribute to JupyterLab, the primary means will be through allocating, empowering, and encouraging your individual employees to contribute in an ongoing manner.
 Put more bluntly, pay your employees to contribute to Jupyter.

-**Make balanced contributions.** We expect all contributors to make balanced contributions that match their skill level and level of participation.
+**Make balanced contributions.** _You can help take care of the puppies in a variety of ways._ We expect all contributors to make balanced contributions that match their skill level and level of participation.
 Balanced contributions include work on new features, fixing bugs, reviewing pull requests, writing documentation, issue triage, answering users' questions, attending meetings, helping with releases, and other maintenance tasks.
 Balanced contributions build trust with the team and scale the human side of the project in a healthy and sustainable manner.

 **Help review pull requests.** One aspect of this balanced contribution approach deserves special attention: reviewing pull requests.
 Submitting pull requests